-It’s The Most Wonderful Time of the Year!
+It’s [almost] The Most Wonderful Time of the Year!

 It really is.
-I love the holidays so much, but being away from my grandmother always makes me sad.
-My favorite childhood memories revolve around her living room, with tons of presents, family dinner, and my grandfather meticulously decorating the Christmas tree.
+I love the holidays so much.
+My favorite childhood memories revolve around being in my grandparents living room, with tons of presents, family dinner, and my grandfather meticulously decorating the Christmas tree.
 I would lay under the tree for what seemed like hours, and I can still remember the scent of the straw hay that he laid near the Nativity way in the back corner.
 I would marvel at the colored lights and couldn’t wait to open my stocking because my grandmother always filled it with the best stuff.

-That was a really long time ago, and now that my grandmother will be 94 this Christmas, so much has changed.
-Living 3,000 miles away doesn’t help much, but starting new traditions like baking with my daughter and sending care packages home does.
+That was a really long time ago, and so much has changed.
+Living 3,000 miles away doesn’t help much, but starting new traditions like baking with my daughter does.
 While we are fans of traditional Christmas sugar cookies and fingerprint snowballs, this year we’re all about peppermint.
 Specifically chocolate “peppermint chip” cookies or Peppermint Bark cookies made with love in fancy boxes with fun cards, ribbon, and holiday tags.

 Nothing says, “I Love You,” like freshly baked cookies